Willbelyeu/personal-Software-Portfolio/README.md

 Good evening, here I am showing how to do a simple 'Hello world' program.'
-The main purpose of writting this program was to practise making a new project, and confirming that my github was connecting correctly to visual studio code.
+The main purpose of writing this program was to practice making a new project, and confirming that my GitHub was connecting correctly to visual studio code.

 [Software Demo Video] (https://youtu.be/I6Yok7gunmA)

 # Development Environment

-The coding enviroment I used is Visual Studio Code.
+The coding environment I used is Visual Studio Code.

 The language I chose for this was c#.
-It is an object oriented language, and the language I have the most practise writting in.
+It is an object oriented language, and the language I have the most practice writing in.

 # Useful Websites